huggingface/blog/peft_merging.md

 ### TIES (`ties` , `ties_svd` )

 This builds upon the `linear` and `svd` methods by changing the way merged adapters are computed from task weights and result in the `ties` and `ties_svd` methods, respectively.
-In TIES (TRIM, ELECT SIGN & MERGE), one first computes the task weights which in our case would be the LoRA adapters $A$, $B$ for non svd variant and their product $BA$ for svd variant.
+In TIES (TRIM, ELECT SIGN & MERGE), one first computes the task weights which in our case would be the LoRA adapters \\( A \\), \\( B \\) for non svd variant and their product \\( BA \\) for svd variant.
 After this, you prune the smallest values of the task weights and retain the top-k values based on the specified fraction `density` .
 Then, you calculate the majority sign mask from the participating pruned task weights, multiply task tensors with the user provided weightage followed by disjoint merge based on the majority sign mask.
 For majority sign mask computation, you have two options:

 1. `total` considers the magnitude as well as sign to get the majority sign, i.e., sum up all the corresponding weights;
 2. `frequency` only considers the weight sign to obtain the majority sign, i.e., sum up the sign of all the corresponding weights.